apache/airflow-site/landing-pages/site/content/en/blog/Its-a-breeze-to-develop-apache-airflow.md

 twitter: "higrys"
 github: "potiuk"
 linkedin: "jarekpotiuk"
 description: "A Principal Software Engineer's journey to developer productivity.
-Learn how Jarek and his team speeded up and simplified Airflow development for the community."
+Learn how Jarek and his team sped up and simplified Airflow development for the community."
 tags: ["Development"]
 date: 2019-11-22
 ---